-The gender pay gap for all employees (full-time and part-time) was 19.2%.
-This is higher than the 9.4% pay gap for full-time employees, since more women than men work part-time and part-time workers tend to earn less than full-time workers.
+The gender pay gap for all employees (both full-time and part-time) was 18.1%.
+Counter-intuitively, this overall pay gap is higher than the 9.4% gap for full-time employees and the -6.0% gap for part-time employees.
+This is because more women than men work part-time and part-time workers tend to earn less than full-time workers.

 Broadly speaking there has been a downwards trend in the full-time pay gap since 1997 and the overall pay gap has also decreased over the period.
 The part-time pay gap has widened since the early 2000s, with women earning more than men.